Let us know who you are to generate an accurate course search

-Business administrators have a highly transferable set of knowledge, skills and behaviours that can be applied in all sectors.
-This includes small and large businesses in a range of sectors.
-The role may involve working independently or as part of a team developing, implementing, maintaining and improving administrative services.
+Business administrators have a highly transferable set of knowledge, skills and behaviours that can be applied to small and large businesses in a range of sectors.
+The role may involve working independently or as part of a team, developing, implementing, maintaining and improving administrative services.

-This Business Administration advanced apprenticeship is suitable for you if you want to start a career or develop your existing skills in working in Business and Administration.
-The advanced apprenticeship will give you the opportunity to learn advanced business skills such as planning and organising events, designing and producing business literature and other tasks with greater responsibility.
+This Business Administrator Advanced Apprenticeship is suitable for you whether you want to start your career or develop your existing skills.
+The apprenticeship will give you the opportunity to learn advanced business skills such as planning and organising events, designing and producing business literature and managing projects, with greater responsibility and confidence.

 Administrators handle the day-to-day tasks in an office and make sure things run smoothly.
 This sort of work requires a strong sense of responsibility, accuracy and attention to detail.

-As a business and administration advanced apprentice, your exact duties will depend on your employer but could include how to:
+As a business administrator advanced apprentice, your exact duties will depend on your employer but could include how to:

-As an apprentice you can expect to be completing work based learning with an employer and paid a wage.
+As an apprentice, you can expect to undertake work-based learning with an employer and be paid a wage.

-The business administration apprenticeship can be a pathway to further career opportunities, such as management or senior support roles.
+The business administrator apprenticeship can be a pathway to further career opportunities, such as roles in Marketing and HR or Leadership and Management.
 You could progress to Level 4 or level 5 qualifications if your role is applicable.
-You could potentially complete a team leading qualification, dependent on your future role in the work place.
+You could also potentially complete a team-leading qualification, dependent on your future role in the workplace.